PLC Communications : PLC Training Best Practices

 7.2.2 PLC communications software

-Gain experience picking cables and setting up PLC communication drivers in a couple different brands of PLC.
+Gain experience picking cables and setting up PLC communication drivers in a couple of different brands of PLC.

 Test communication locally before trying remotely.
 (Modem via laptop, ping network, etc.)